watsonjt/minsky-ts/README.md

 ### some hints on minsky

-* I spent entirely too long trying to use a json-spirit not from minskys repo, undefined symbols.
-So, if you dont want to get real familiar with binutils, go there.
+ * Read the install docs, use the json-spirit from the linux-repo HPC makes available.
+The json-spirit lib from other sources will not work.

 ### What is this project...